Danwakeem/loopback-next/docs/site/HasMany-relation.md

 ## Configuring a HasMany relation

-Once a `HasMany` relation is defined on the source model, then there are a couple of steps involved to configure it and use it.
+The configuration and resolution of a `HasMany` relation takes place at the repository level.
+Once `HasMany` relation is defined on the source model, then there are a couple of steps involved to configure it and use it.
 On the source repository, the following are required:

 - Use [Dependency Injection](Dependency-injection.md) to inject an instance of the target repository in the constructor of your source repository class.